Learning logic programs by explaining their failures: Introduction

 When Alice experimentally tests this hypothesis she finds that it \emph{fails}.
-From this failure, Alice deduces that hypotheses that add more actions (i.e.~literals) will also fail (\textbf{C1}).
-Alice can, however, go further and \emph{explain} the failure as ``vial \emph{V1} cannot be filled a second time'', which allows her to deduce that any hypothesis that includes \emph{fill(V1,A)} and \emph{fill(V1,B)} will fail (\textbf{C2}).
-Clearly, conclusion \textbf{C2} allows Alice to eliminate more hypotheses than \textbf{C1}, that is, by explaining failures Alice can better form new hypotheses.
+From this failure Alice concludes (\textbf{C1}) that hypotheses which add further actions (i.e.~literals) will also fail.
+However, as Alice observed that the second action caused the failure, she can \emph{explain} the failure as ``vial \emph{V1} cannot be filled a second time''.
+This allows her to conclude (\textbf{C2}) that any hypothesis that includes \emph{fill(V1,A)} and \emph{fill(V1,B)} will fail.
+Clearly, conclusion \textbf{C2} allows Alice to eliminate more hypotheses than \textbf{C1}.
+That is, by explaining failures Alice can better form new hypotheses.

-Our main contribution is to introduce similar explanation techniques for inductive program synthesis, where the goal is to machine learn computer programs from data \cite{mis}.
-We build on the inductive logic programming (ILP) approach \emph{learning from failures} and its implementation called \popper{} \cite{popper}. \popper{} learns logic programs by iteratively generating and testing hypotheses.
-When a hypothesis fails on training examples, \popper{} examines the failure to learn constraints that eliminate hypotheses that will provably fail as well.
-A limitation of \popper{} is that it only derives constraints based on \emph{entire} hypotheses (as Alice does for \textbf{C1}) and cannot explain \emph{why} a hypothesis fails (cannot reason as Alice does for \textbf{C2}).
+We formalise this mode of reasoning for explaining failures of logical theories.
+We do so in the context of inductive program synthesis, where the goal is to machine learn computer programs from data \cite{mis}.
+Existing inductive logic programming (ILP) approaches fail to generalise from observed failures.
+Many ILP systems \cite{atom,ilasp3,popper} only learn from the failure of an entire hypothesis -- as Alice does when she concludes \textbf{C1} -- and cannot explain why a hypothesis fails, e.g.~cannot reason like Alice does to conclude \textbf{C2}.
+Some systems can identify parts of a program that cause a failure, but cannot learn from this information.
+For instance, Metagol \cite{metagol} will repeatedly retry failing program fragments.

-We address this limitation by \emph{explaining} failures.
-The idea is to analyse a failed hypothesis to identify \emph{sub-programs} that also fail.
-We show that, by identifying failing sub-programs and generating constraints from them, we can eliminate more hypotheses, which can in turn improve learning performance.
-By the Blumer bound \shortcite{blumer:bound}, searching a smaller hypothesis space should result in fewer errors compared to a larger space, assuming a solution is in both spaces.
+We address these limitations by automatically explaining program failures, taking inspiration from algorithmic debugging \cite{ADsurvey}.
+The idea is to analyse the failure of a hypothesis to identify \emph{sub-programs} that also fail.
+To illustrate, consider hypothesis \emph{H$_1$}:

-Our approach builds on algorithmic debugging \cite{ADsurvey}.
-We identify sub-programs of hypotheses by analysing paths in SLD-trees.
-In similar work \cite{mis,ilasp3}, only entire clauses can make up these sub-programs.
-By contrast, we can identify literals responsible for a failure \emph{within} a clause.
-We extend \popper{} with failure explanation and experimentally show that failure explanation can significantly improve learning performance.
+If \emph{droplast([1,2],[1])} is a positive example, then \emph{H$_1$} does not cover this example.
+From this failure we can learn that \emph{H$_1$}'s sub-program \{ \emph{droplast(A,B) $\leftarrow$ empty(A)} \} also does not cover this example.
+We show that by identifying failing sub-programs and accumulating constraints generated from them, we can eliminate more hypotheses (e.g.~any single clause program that expands the above sub-program).
+When the overhead of failure explanation is low, our approach reduces learning times.